PrimusInterParess/ImageSorting/README.md

 - ImageSorting.API: Web API exposing local and Azure Blob workflows.
 Swagger UI enabled.
 - ImageSorting: Console app to run sorting locally.

+Architecture

+- Core contains the application services and models (local sort and Azure Blob browse/upload/sort).
+The API and Console reference Core.
+- The API wires dependencies via DI and provides HTTP endpoints over Core services. `BlobServiceClient` is created in the API and injected into Core services.

 Prerequisites

 - .NET 8 SDK